Best 40 S&W Ammo For Self-Defense & Target Practice

 Best .40 S&W Ammo for Target Shooting

-Unless you're in a competition, bullet weight is less of a concern when target shooting because the paper or steel doesn't need to be immediately stopped.
+Bullet weight is less of a concern when target shooting, because the paper or steel doesn't need to be immediately stopped.

-So the criteria for the best 40 S&W target ammo differs from self-defense.
+So, the criteria for the best 40 S&W target ammo differ from those for self-defense.
 When I purchase ammo to use at the range, I choose based on price and how close the ballistics are to my carry ammo.

 For the sake of this article, we're going to focus on price and safety.